- NDIS (National Disability Insurance Scheme)

 What kind of activities can I participate in?

 All our activities are open to everyone who accesses the Engagement Hub.
 It is an opportunity to build on individual’s strengths and abilities through:

-- weekly groups – Women’s group, Men’s group, art, drama, gardening, healthy eating, music, meditation and trivia
+- groups – Women’s group, yoga, art, drama, gardening, pool, music, meditation, trivia, and bingo!

-- regular meetings: ‘Have Your Say’ is a regular meeting where clients are able to have input and provide feedback.
+- monthly meetings: ‘Have Your Say’ is a regular meeting where clients are able to have input and provide feedback.

 There is also an informal prayer group for people who are interested.
 For more information, view our current timetables below: